 Consultation will seek to engage an audience of relevant stakeholders at both a national and local level.
 National stakeholders have been identified from varied bog restoration and rehabilitation efforts undertaken by Bord na Móna over the past 40 years, with particular emphasis on engagement with stakeholders during their Biodiversity Action Plan programme since 2010.
 National Stakeholders includes relevant government departments and agencies, relevant semi-state bodies, NGOs and other environmentally-focused groups with a national remit.
-Stakeholders can be emailed a copy of this draft plan when it has been finalised internally by Bord na Móna, and invited to make submissions on the objectives and content of this plan in relation to Noggusboy Bog.
+Stakeholders were notified when the draft plan was finalised internally by Bord na Móna, and invited to make submissions on the objectives and content of this plan in relation to Noggusboy Bog.
+The draft plans and final versions of the rehab plans are available on the Bord an Mona website (www.pcasinfo.ie).

-There has been ongoing consultation about rehabilitation, biodiversity and other general issues over the years about the Boora bog group including Noggusboy Bog with various stakeholders in relation to:
+There has been ongoing consultation about rehabilitation and other general issues over the years about Noggusboy Bog with various stakeholders in relation to:

-- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - The development of Cloghan Lake amenity and the long-term development of Lough Boora Discovery Park (Offaly County Council, Failte Ireland and multiple stakeholders). - Breeding bird surveys of the nearby Drinagh Bog with Birdwatch Ireland. - Ongoing consultation with Cloghan Community Development Association and Cloghan Gun Club regarding Cloghan Lake amenity and the leased area of cutaway. - Ongoing consultation with Coillte regarding forestry management (forestry leased to Coillte),

-- Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht).
+- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - Ongoing consultation with Cloghan Community Development Association and Cloghan Gun Club regarding Cloghan Lake amenity and the leased area of cutaway. - The development of Cloghan Lake amenity and the long-term development of Lough Boora Discovery Park (Offaly County Council, Failte Ireland and multiple stakeholders). - Breeding bird surveys of the nearby Drinagh Bog with Birdwatch Ireland. - Ongoing consultation with Coillte regarding forestry management (forestry leased to Coillte), - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht).

 Local stakeholders will continue to be identified through ongoing engagement with neighbours whose land adjoins Noggusboy Bog.
-Additionally, local representatives of national bodies (such as Regional National Parks and Wildlife staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will also be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified will be invited to submit their comments or observations in relation to the proposed rehabilitation at Noggusboy Bog.
+Additionally, local representatives of national bodies (such as Regional National Parks and Wildlife staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) were contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified were invited to submit their comments or observations in relation to the proposed rehabilitation at Noggusboy Bog.